 The Myanmar government has found that lack of access to electricity is more than a basic hindrance to the people of Myanmar.
 As it turns out, lack of access plays a major role in stunting community development and perpetuating the poverty cycle.

-Students in particular suffer from the lack of universal connectivity, having to rely on expensive battery powered lights or candles.
+Students, in particular, suffer from the lack of universal connectivity, having to rely on expensive battery powered lights or candles.
 In a nation where the sun sets each evening before 7 p.m. year-round, that leaves a lot of rural school children in the dark.

 Creating sustainable local businesses has also proven to be a challenge.
 Without electricity, markets are unable to operate at night, losing valuable employment opportunities for community members while causing a loss of community potential for outside investment.

 Rural clinics also suffer due to the shortage of quality lighting but, more importantly, because of refrigeration issues.
-A wide variety of injectable medication requires constant refrigeration, such as the lifesaving drug insulin.
+A wide variety of injectable medication requires constant refrigeration, such as lifesaving drug insulin.

 The National Electrification Plan will be able to put an end to these problems.
 Designed with three checkpoints, the program intends to reach 50 percent access by 2020, 75 percent by 2025 and universal access by 2030, according to World Bank.